It’s a brand new year with the same old problems. And what is the biggest problem of all? Time.

 The actual spat is a long story that I’ll write about some day in another part of the blog, but it involved a love triangle breaking down, a war council I had with the two girls involved in the love triangle in the early morning while the sun was still asleep, hurt feelings and declarations that people were leaving, and a note that they knew that the guy involved was sweet-tongued and flirty enough that if he had a chance to catch and talk to them one-on-one they’d probably cave in.

-Long story short, while this was the beginning of the end for our time in Archeage, we’d still go on play for several more months together, particularly in Final Fantasy XIV.
+Long story short, while this was the beginning of the end for our time in ArcheAge, we’d still go on play for several more months together, particularly in Final Fantasy XIV.
 Although the other girl kept true to her word and left, my muse stayed, and the other guild leader, her boyfriend, left and then rejoined once she and he had “patched things up” like she/they had feared.
 There was a line that I cannot find in my logs but that I remember, something along the lines of “I know there’s a good chance I’ll forgive the scumbag if we talk and I hear his excuses, but I need you to make sure I never forget about my anger and humiliation tonight” or something along those lines.
 Paraphrased, and possibly partially made up, but that was the gist of it.

-Even though they got back together in the end, I never forgave the guy involved as per what was said that night between the three of us, and stayed behind with my muse to be a reluctant thorn in their side, in a game of cold shoulders and tug-of-war over my muse’s time that extended out of Archeage and into our Final Fantasy XIV guild as well.
+Even though they got back together in the end, I never forgave the guy involved as per what was said that night between the three of us, and stayed behind with my muse to be a reluctant thorn in their side, in a game of cold shoulders and tug-of-war over my muse’s time that extended out of ArcheAge and into our Final Fantasy XIV guild as well.
 This also eventually roped in another mutual acquaintance in our Final Fantasy XIV guild, who flew into a rage and called me pyschotic (sic), a ticking time bomb, and unstable when I had enough and broke my lotro friends off from their FFXIV guild to form our own guild after my muse and that other guild leader got married in-game against my wishes.
 I had promised to keep exactly what happened that night a secret, so I was not at liberty to discuss with her what actually happened, and she wasn’t a particularly nice individual and had been strongly encouraging them to get together in real life because she and her husband had gotten together that way too (as I remember anyway), so we were often at odds.

-This would be even funnier retrospectively because I had my South Korea voice surgery in late October of 2015, and I invited (and paid for) my muse to come along with me on the trip as a chaperone, as I needed one since I wouldn’t be able to speak.
+This would be even funnier retrospectively because I had my voice surgery in South Korea in late October 2015, and I invited (and paid for) my muse to come along with me on the trip as a chaperone, as I needed one since I wouldn’t be able to speak.
 She also came back to stay with me for two days or so back in Edmonton in the middle of winter after the trip, before she flew home.
 So I can only imagine how apopletic she and the guy must have been.
 I was also financially supporting her through most of this time period to save her from being kicked out of her apartment as this spat had also involved them almost moving in together in real life.

 Anyway all that is over now, as far as I heard they did almost try to move in together anyway but he backed out, and she’s since split off all contact with that last woman as well, and now has a stable job and way of life, so all’s well that ends well.
 Mistakes had to be made along the way though, but I suppose that’s how people learn.
-For me, my fifth muse and best friend helped me heal my Final Fantasy XIV wounds when we played together there afterwards, and I also eventually felt very vindicated when I heard that my fourth muse had finally long since cut ties with the people that I considered toxic in her friends group, when I eventually talked with her again much later on.
+For me, my fifth muse and best friend helped me heal my Final Fantasy XIV wounds and my trauma from this fourth one when we played together there afterwards, and I also eventually felt very vindicated when I heard that my fourth muse had finally long since cut ties with the people that I considered toxic in her friends group, when I eventually talked with her again much later on.